ettoredn/container-php-fpm/README.md

-# Production-ready PHP-FPM Image for Docker
+# Production-ready PHP-FPM container image

 This build of PHP-FPM is meant to be used in production or staging environments.